tm-craggs/TaskiIt/README.md

 - Add support for a configuration file so that users can control the colour scheme and column layout.
 - Add a basic Terminal User Interface, designed to enhance navigation without interfering with users who prefer the core command line.
+- Implement an action log table and multi-level undo